Roslund/OldExams/README.md

 ### Contributing
 Contributions are welcome and encouraged, just open a pull request.
 Course folders should be named `CourseCode - Full Name of Course`.
-If the course is given in English the full name should be in English.
+The full name of the course should be the language the course were given in.
+If any instance of the course were given in English the full name should be in English.
 Exams should be named `CourseCode yyyy-MM-DD Exam[-Answers|-Solutions]` and preferably be in PDF format.

+#### Example
+`DVA229 2015-06-05 Exam.pdf` For the exam Functional Programming with F# given the date 2015-06-05.
+If the document contains both the questions and solutions it should be named `DVA229 2015-06-05 Exam-Solutions.pdf`, you can use either `Solutions` or `Answers`.
+If the document only contains the solutions, it should be named `DVA229 2015-06-05 Exam-Solutions.pdf`.